rajdeepbaru/525a1/cs609-autumn2024_25-/lab05-Ryu/README.md

 --->

 5. Do `pingall`.
-The output will be similar to the following:
+Checl the output in both of the terminals.

 <!---
 <img src="../../.supporting-files/dia08.png">